tomconte/dask-on-azureml-sample/README.md

   instance_count: 4
 ```

-This is were we request to run the script using an MPI cluster of 4 instances (`instance_count`) and 8 processes per instance (`process_count_per_instance`).
+This is where we request to run the script using an MPI cluster of 4 instances (`instance_count`) and 8 processes per instance (`process_count_per_instance`).
 You should adjust these numbers according to the configuration of your cluster.

 The job also defines inputs and outputs, both mounted directly from Blob Storage to the compute nodes.
 This means the inputs and outputs will appear on all the nodes as local folders.